Quantum Mechanics in Terms of Realism

-We begin by considering the interpretation of the expression $\vert \psi ({\bf x},t)\vert ^{2}d^{3}${\it x}.
-Since the wavepacket is an extended object in our interpretation we can no longer speak of {\it the} position of the wavepacket, and the above expression can no longer be the probability of observing, at time $t$, the position within $d^{3}x$ about ${\bf x}$, as in the Copenhagen interpretation.
-We shall introduce the new interpretation of $\vert \psi \vert ^{2}d^{3}x$ by considering the well-known double-slit experiment. \topinsert 5 true cm \hrule Figure 1.
-The double-slit experiment \endinsert
+The idea that elementary particles are not pointlike but are extended objects has repeatedly appeared in the literature.
+However, the size has always been considered to be fixed, for example equal to the Compton length of the electron $\phantom{i}^{-}\llap{$\lambda$}_{\rm C} = \hbar /mc$, the classical electron radius $r_{\rm cl} = e^{2}/mc^{2}$, or the Planck length $l_{\rm P} = (\hbar G/c^{3})^{1/2}${\emph .} In the interpretation presented here the size of any individual particle is variable, namely equal to the size of the $\psi $ function traditionally associated with it.
+Mathematically, the $\psi $ function need not have a sharp boundary but for our purposes it may be considered to have the extension given by the usual standard deviation $\Delta x :=\langle(x - \langle x\rangle)^{2}\rangle^{1/2}$, which varies in time according to the variation of $\psi ({\bf x},t)$.
+The most convincing experiments showing the wave aspect of the elementary particles is the double-slit experiment.
 Consider a beam of electrons with average momentum $p$ and little spread about this value.
 The beam is directed towards a wall, as shown in Fig. 1.
 The wall contains two parallel slits, which can be opened and closed.
-Behind the wall there is a detecting screen which registers the intensity {\it I}({\it x}) of the beam (number of electron counts per second) as a function of the distance $x$ from the center O. If only slit 1 is open the intensity function {\it I}({\it x}) will look like $I_{1}$; if only slit 2 is open it will look like $I_{2}$.
-If both slits are open the intensity function is not, however, the sum $I_{1}+I_{2}$ but will look like $I_{12}$.
-The form of $I_{12}$ is obtained simply by regarding the beam of electrons as a plane wave with a wavelength $\lambda = h/p$ and calculating the interference of waves originating from slit 1 and slit 2.
+Behind the wall there is a detecting screen which registers the intensity {\emph I}({\emph x}) of the beam (number of electron counts per second) as a function of the distance $x$ from the center O. If only slit 1 is open the intensity function {\emph I}({\emph x}) will look like $I_{1}$; if only slit 2 is open it will look like $I_{2}$.
+If both slits are open the intensity function is not, however, the sum $I_{1}+I_{2}$, but will look like $I_{12}$.
+The shape of $I_{12}$ is obtained simply by regarding the beam of electrons as a plane wave with a wavelength $\lambda = h/p$ and calculating the interference of waves originating from slit 1 and slit 2.
 These interference effects constitute the difference between $I_{12}$ and $I_{1}+I_{2}$.